jonathanglassman/gsp-terraform-ignition/docs/gds-supported-platform/getting-started-minikube.md

 172.17.0.2 - - [10/Jan/2019:11:12:44 +0000] "GET / HTTP/1.1" 200 612 "-" "curl/7.54.0" "192.168.99.1"
 172.17.0.2 - - [10/Jan/2019:11:13:03 +0000] "GET / HTTP/1.1" 200 612 "-" "curl/7.54.0" "192.168.99.1"
 ```

+## Scale deployment up to ten nginx instances

+_Do we need this bit?
+Have not changed content from original_

 Now lets scale our deployment up to ten nginx instances.
 We can override the replicas setting during the templating as folllows: